eliamartani/talk-vuejs-testing/README.md

 Jest, Vue Client, etc.

-## Installing Jest through Vue CLI
+## Installing Jest

+### Fastest way - With Vue CLI

-Execute the following command.
-Sit and wait 'til everything is done, or just go get a coffee :coffee:
+Execute the following command - Sit and wait 'till everything is done, or just go grab a coffee :coffee:

 ```cmd
 vue add @vue/unit-jest
 ```

-It'll create some files structuring the whole project to start working with tests
+It will create some files structuring the whole project to just start working with tests.

-### Disclaimer

-Old projects may face issues since it doesn't use Vue CLI

-My suggestion: Install it manually or just add `vue-cli-service` to your project
+> "Hey buddy, I'm kinda lazy and I think my project doesn't have Vue CLI.
+Can I add it so I don't have to think too much?"

+Hum.... yes?
+Execute the following command.
+It should work.

 ```cmd
 yarn add @vue/cli-service --dev